Linderhof: From Former Hunting Lodge to Regal Castle

 The grounds at Linderhof are equally as impressive as the palace itself.

-Divided into distinct sections, the Linderhof Gardens showase the seasons and the elements with an array of Ancient Roman and Greek inspired constructions and sculptures.
+Divided into distinct sections, the Linderhof Gardens showcase the seasons and the elements with an array of Ancient Roman and Greek-inspired constructions and sculptures.
 You’ll find effigies and temples dedicated to Neptune, Flora, Venus, Adonis, Fama and more throughout the gardens all inspired by those massively famous historical figures from the ancient era.

 From the sloping cascade marble steps to the north of Linderhof Castle, to the huge pool and fountain to the south, the entire exterior, although primarily Baroque, gained inspiration from the most famous gardens of France, Spain, England and even Northern Africa.